 An impactful part of an MOE is finding your sit spot.
-A sit spot is when you sit or lay where you are, with minimal movement or noise and watch the forest activity wake up around you.
-As you begin to explore the woods in this way, you’ll notice animals like birds, deer and rabbits feel safe enough to return to their habitat.
-Being saturated in this way by the offerings of the more-than-human world can feel meditative and extremely relaxing.
+A sit spot is when you sit or lay where you are, with minimal movement or noise and watch the natural activity of the environment wake up around you.
+As you begin to explore forests in this way, you’ll notice animals like birds, deer and rabbits feel safe enough to return to their habitat.
+Being saturated in the offerings of the more-than-human world can feel meditative and extremely relaxing.

-Although allotting time to spend in the woods may sound like a nicety, getting a daily dose of vitamin tree has a real place in your health and well-being.
+Although allotting time to spend with the more-than-human world in this way may sound like a nicety, getting a daily dose of vitamin tree has a real place in your health and well-being.
 Researchers have found forest bathing can¹:

 - Lower blood pressure

 - Activate the parasympathetic nervous system (e.g.: rest and digest)

 - Suppress the sympathetic nervous system (e.g.: fight, flight or freeze)

 - Improve mental health by shifting mood and alleviating depression

 Thankfully, being in New England we are surrounded by the abundance Mother Nature has to offer.
 Go for a stroll in the forests all around us, sit quietly and see what comes alive around you.
 And if you’re interested in a more formal experience, visit Kripalu.org and find a trained Mindful Outdoor Guide in your region.